top of page

 This is your Wata(ring) W(hole).

-Bead & Cowrie by Kiing Curry
+Bead & Cowrie by Bespokecurry

 Bead & Cowrie is a ancestral embodiment jewelry practice by Kiing Curry, a multidisciplinary Afrikan artist and designer whose work centers Black liberation, ancestral memory, and embodied sovereignty.